pytrackdat/pytrackdat/README.md

 ##### Step 5: Build the application's production version (on your own computer)

-*See the above aside entitled "what is a production build?" for more information on why this process is needed.*
+*See the [above aside](#step-3-database-generator), entitled "what is a production build?", for more information on why this process is needed.*

 To build the production version of the database application, the `generate.py` script must be run again on your **local** computer (i.e. not the new droplet),